Here we do our best to provide comprehensive answers that:

 Can I participate on the program after I've graduated from college, or after high school?

 Yes.
-Each year we have a number of students that participate on our programs following their undergraduate degree.
-Generally, people are doing so to gain experience before applying to graduate school, or are interested in a particular region and recognize they want to experience it in a way that our programs provide.
+We frequently have students that participate on our programs following the completion of their undergraduate degree.
+Generally, the goal of these students is often to gain experience before applying to graduate school, or it may be because of interest in a particular region and a recognition that they want to experience it in a way that our programs provide.
 As long as an applicant is 18 they can participate on our programs, and we have people doing so during their Gap Year.
-We have found that students participating at this time in a student’s development offers great insights into pursuing their interests in college.
+We have found that students participating early in his or her college career gain great insights into the pursuit of their interests in college.